 Second, I've created a YouTube channel where I post free interview prep content.
 Check out the FAQ and some of the interview coaching videos to get a feel for how the interviews typically work and what mistakes other candidates make.
 The same videos are also available as a podcast, which you can subscribe to using your favourite podcasting app.

 Third, I've used my own experience and research to create two signature pieces of training - Amazon Interview Bootcamp (focused on competencies) and STAR Method Bootcamp (focused on STAR interview techniques).
 This all-inclusive training set leaves no stone unturned.
 You will come up with a deep understanding of all 14 Leadership Principles, quirks and peculiarities, master STAR format and loads more.
 Don't take my word for it and join our Discord to find reviews of my training and coaching.

 Fourth, you can book time with me for a 1:1 coaching session.
 My YouTube channel should give you a flavour of how these sessions run.
 You can expect to walk out with meaty feedback outlining where you need to improve — all personalised to you and your level of preparation.

-Finally, do take advantage of our Discord community (1000+ members) to find Amazon Interview partners.
+Do take advantage of our Membership Community to find Amazon Interview partners.
 The community is incredible, and everyone is looking for interview partners all the time.

-As ever, if you have any questions, feel free to reach out to me via Discord.
+As ever, if you have any questions, feel free to reach out to me via our Community.